kuleafenu/Exploratory-Data-Analysis-and-Machine-Learning/Mortgage loan elegibility prediction/README.md

 #### Valuation of the Analysis
 *   K-folds cross validation to valuate results locally
 *   Output the results from the IPython Notebook to Kaggle
+#### Results obtained
+* Was able to derive excerpt insights to give pro recommendation to borrowers
+* Was able to predict applicant loan approval with *74%* accuracy